Polka in the United States: German-American

-Czech-American style polka is similar to German-American style in many ways.
-Its performers call their bands "old-time," use the same brass-heavy instrumentation, and are popular in the same "polka belt."
-Czech-American bands tend to be even more traditional than German-American bands, playing numerous authentic Czech pieces (polkas, waltzes, and schottisches).
-Another unique aspect of many Czech bands is their family structure.
-Some Czech bands perpetuate a family structure through several generations.
-An example is the Masopust Polka Band, which was started by the Masopust family in the late nineteenth century and still plays today.
-Important Czech performers include the Harold Schultz Orchestra, the Greiner Brothers Orchestra, the Capital City Czech Choraliers of Nebraska, the Czechlanders Orchestra of Nebraska, Ernie Kucera, and Al Grebnik.

 Mexican-American

-Not as obviously related to the polka as the four genres above, Mexican-American polka is called "conjunto".
+Mexican-American polkas are performed by ensembles called conjuntos, and are the predecessor of the norteño genre.
 The conjunto sound originated from the Czech and German influence on Mexican-Americans in Texas and northern Mexico.
 Conjunto bands play some polkas, but their most popular musical form is the ranchera, a form similar to polka.
 The instrumentation involves a combination of accordion, bajo sexto (a Mexican twelve-string guitar), bass, and drums.
 Important modern performers in the genre include Los Hermanos Bernal, Santiago Jimenez, Flaco Jimenez, Esteban Jordan, Valerio Longoria, and Tony De La Rosa among many others.

 Papago-Pima

 Papago-Pima style is more commonly referred to as "chicken scratch" and is associated with the Native American Tohono O'odham tribe (who were once the Papago).
 This tribe was influenced by the music of the Germans who settled in southern Arizona, the most popular area for this genre.
-Papago-Pima performers use a saxophone, accordion, guitar, electric bass, and drums in their performances and commonly perform music that follows the form of the schottische (a dance with the same cultural origins as polka).
+Papago-Pima performers use a saxophone, accordion, guitar, electric bass, and drums in their performances, and commonly perform music that follows the form of the schottische (a dance with similar cultural origins as polka).
 The most important modern performers in this genre are Southern Scratch, the Joaquin Brothers, Papago Raiders, the Molinas, and T.O.
 Brave.